-The internal storage pockets keep the tent organized.
+The internal storage pockets keep these tents organized.
 You don’t need to worry about standing on misplaced sunglasses – just pop them in the mesh storage pockets!

 Frequently Asked Questions

-How To Pitch a Tent in the summer Heat
+How To Pitch a Tent in the heat of the summer season

 The best thing you can do is to practice beforehand so you’ll be able to set up the tents as fast as possible.
-Lay the tent on the ground and, depending on the model, attach or extend the poles.
-Then, secure the tent to the ground.
+Lay the tents on the ground and, depending on the model, attach or extend the poles.
+Then, secure the tents to the ground.

 When temperatures are over 90 to 95 degrees Fahrenheit during the day and over 80 at night, hot weather camping can become uncomfortable.
 It’s also dangerous to spend long periods in such high heat, especially when it’s really dry.